 The first app and primary focus of the Open App Library will be Vibrato Notes, a powerful cross-platform note-taking application.
 It will operate under a SaaS business model and charge an estimated $10 a month for its cloud note-syncing service.
 You will have the option of self-hosting at the expense of paying for your own server and providing your own server maintenance.

-5% of sales go to the open source projects that make our business possible.
+5% of sales go to open-source projects and foundations.

 Get notified when Vibrato Notes launches!

 When talking about free software it is important to understand the difference between “libre” and “gratis”, two latin words that offer distinctions that the English language cannot.

 - “Libre” means free; Free as in freedom.

 - “Gratis” means free; Free as in price.

 The belief of this project is that ‘libre’ software is the holy grail - the only aspect that truly matters is having your code public and using a fair license that promotes software freedom.
 (See the GNU General Public License)